Vienna with Kids: Palaces, Pastries and the Prater

 - Afternoon museum visits.
 The Haus der Musik's half-price tickets after 8 PM are a real deal.
 Check other museums for similar late-entry discounts.

 Vienna is one of those rare cities that manages to be both grand and gentle.
-It has the imperial architecture and world-class culture of a major European capital, but it also has wide sidewalks, clean parks, reliable public transit, and a genuine fondness for families.
-Your children might not remember every palace room or museum exhibit, but they will remember conducting an orchestra, riding a century-old Ferris wheel, and eating whipped cream with a long spoon in a coffeehouse that has been serving it for 150 years.
+It has the imperial architecture and world-class culture of a major European capital, but it also has wide pavements, clean parks, reliable public transit, and a genuine fondness for families.
+Your children might not remember every palace room or museum exhibit, but they will remember conducting an orchestra, riding a century-old Ferris wheel, and eating whipped cream with a long spoon in a coffeehouse that's been serving it for 150 years.
 And honestly, so will you.

 European Travel Essentials